Stacked-Org/stacked/packages/stacked_app/stacked_app/README.md

 ```terminal
 flutter packages pub run build_runner clean
 ```
-### Support auto_route
+### Support stacked_app
-You can support auto_route by liking it on Pub and staring it on Github, sharing ideas on how we can enhance a certain functionality or by reporting any problems you encounter
+You can support stacked_app by liking it on Pub and staring it on Github, sharing ideas on how we can enhance a certain functionality or by reporting any problems you encounter